arsy786/word-square-api/README.md

 ### Using the API

-#### Making a POST Request

-You can use tools like Postman or curl to make a POST request to the application.

-Using Postman
+You can send a POST request through two methods: by specifying data in the request body or by embedding data in the path variables.
+Both methods generate a word square using the provided grid size and character pool.

+<u>Request Body approach:</u>

     Method: POST
     URL: http://localhost:8080/api/v2/wordsquare/